Investing IRA Funds

 In fact, when you withdraw your IRA funds from investments they sell, they lose money!
 So, they fabricate stories and don’t allow you to invest your IRA in Real Estate, do not allow you to achieve your retirement goals, and do not allow you to make money in your golden age.
 These bankers and brokers even tell you that it is illegal!
-And they talk you into putting your money in investments which they do not sell – like stock market investments.
+And they talk you into putting your money in investments that they do not sell – like stock market investments.

 A current home investor can have another source of capital for deals.
 Rehabs, pre-construction deals, rentals, etc. can now be funded with your IRA funds.
-You could also join hands with your reliable friends and relatives and make it a roaring business.#idx-price-bar#
+You could also join hands with your reliable friends and relatives and make it a roaring business.

 What You Can Invest in

-There is absolutely no limit in what all you can invest in.
+There is absolutely no limit to what you can invest in.
 Supposing you do not know enough to invest in the real estate business, or you are plainly not interested in taking an active role in your investments, there are other possibilities.
 Invest in mortgages or tax liens, limited partnerships, etc.

 There is the question about the $4,000 per year limit to your IRA.
 It does not apply to profits; only to contributions.
 The IRS allows your IRA to earn unlimited profits, every year.
 Investing IRA funds in real estate comes under the scrutiny of the IRS.
 Understandably, there are some restrictions too.
 Rules and prohibitions apply to investing IRA funds in real estate, as specified by the IRS.
-Say you own property.
 You cannot buy or sell this property you currently own to your IRA.
-Also you can’t invest in property and use it for your need, it must be for investment only.
+Also, you can’t invest in property and use it for your need, it must be for investment only.